ragnaros1337/laravel9vue3/docs/collections.md

     }

 <a name="creating-lazy-collections"></a>
-### Создание отложенных коллекций
+### Creating Lazy Collections

-Чтобы создать экземпляр отложенной коллекции, вы должны передать функцию генератора PHP методу `make` коллекции:
+To create a lazy collection instance, you should pass a PHP generator function to the collection's `make` method:

     use Illuminate\Support\LazyCollection;